Chris-Cantwell/CrimsonCampaignCS50/README.md

 * Use pip to install virtualenv, flask
 * Able to run python code *have to launch Atom from cmd*
 * Register for a Heroku account
+* Gave up on figuring out how to integrate react

 ## In Progress: